 The downtown area boasts an excellent selection of dining options, ranging from cozy cafes to upscale restaurants.
 Food lovers can explore a wide range of cuisines, including traditional southern fare, international flavors, and farm-to-table experiences.
 The Lexington Farmers’ Market, showcases fresh produce, artisanal goods, and local crafts, offering residents the chance to support local businesses and enjoy the best of the region’s offerings.

 Beyond its culinary delights, downtown Lexington is rich in history and culture.
 The city is home to numerous museums and art galleries, such as the Lexington History Museum, the Lexington Opera House, and the Lexington Art League.
 These cultural institutions provide opportunities to explore the city’s past, appreciate local art, and engage in various educational programs and events.

 Rupp Arena and the Central Bank Center are also downtown.
 Rupp Arena is classically known as the home of the University of Kentucky Wildcats Basketball, but also hosts many concerts and events.
 The Central Bank Center, which manages Rupp Arena, attracts many conventions and large shows including the Kentucky Crafted Market and the Incredible Food Show.
-The Lexington Opera House, also managed by the Central Bank Center, is just a few blocks away and hosts musicals, ballets, and concerts.

 Another popular spot downtown is The Square–a 14,000 square foot collection of retail shops, dining, and entertainment on one city block.
 Originally built in the 1880s, this beautiful building adds to the historic architecture of downtown and was recently spruced up in a $2.3 million renovation.
 There are a handful of museums and galleries at The Square, with a mix of shopping and dining.